Know the Laws:

 This page includes information about military protective orders and their protection on military bases.
 For help please see the Military page in the National Organizations section of this website.

-Unit commanders may issue Military Protective Orders (MPOs) to an active duty Service member to protect a victim of domestic abuse/ violence or child abuse (the victim could be a Service member or a civilian).
-To qualify, you must be in a heterosexual relationship with the abuser and be the spouse/ ex-spouse, current or former intimate partner, or have a child in common.
+Unit commanders may issue military protective orders (MPOs) to an active duty Service member to protect a victim of domestic abuse/ violence or child abuse (the victim could be a Service member or a civilian).
+To qualify, you must be the spouse/ ex-spouse, current or former intimate partner, or have a child in common with the abuser.
 A victim, victim advocate, installation law enforcement agency, or FAP clinician may request a commander to issue an MPO.*

 MPOs may order the abuser (referred to as "the subject") to:

 Commanders may tailor the order to meet your specific needs.*